CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: A new submillimeter window into time-domain astrophysics

 Finally, FYST could play a significant role in identifying potential submillimeter counterparts of multimessenger astrophysical sources.
-Although short GRBs tend to be less luminous than long GRBs, the association of short GRBs with gravitational wave events from neutron star mergers \citep{2017AbbottApJ} make targetted FYST followup of GW events another priority.
+Although short GRBs tend to be less luminous than long GRBs, the association of short GRBs with gravitational wave events from neutron star mergers \citep{2017AbbottApJ} make targeted FYST followup of GW events another priority.
 When FYST comes online, the typical uncertainty region of a gravitational wave event will be well matched to the smaller areas considered in surveys like the transient YSO survey.
-Similarly, astrophysical neutrinos \citep[which may be connected to blazar activity or other transient events][]{IcecubeMMA2018} also have an uncertain localization that is well matched to the capacities of FYST.
+Similarly, astrophysical neutrinos \citep[which may be connected to blazar activity or other transient events;][]{IcecubeMMA2018} also have an uncertain localization that is well matched to the capacities of FYST.
 Thus, FYST can efficiently cover wide patches of the sky for gravitational wave and neutrino triggers to potentially localize their electromagnetic counterparts.
-Targeting southern GW events from merging neutron stars within 200\,Mpc provides a relatively well-constrained program that could detect such sources down to one-tenth as bright as GRBs 030329, 100418A, or 120326A (both for gravitational wave events with no electromagnetic counterpart that was identified soon after the event, and those where the electromagnetic counterpart has been identified at another frequency).
-Similarly targetting a subset of the tens of neutrino triggers per year provides a second relatively well-constrained program.
+Targeting southern GW events from merging neutron stars within 200\,Mpc provides a relatively well-constrained program that could detect such sources down to one-tenth the brightness of GRBs 030329, 100418A, or 120326A (both for gravitational wave events with no prompt electromagnetic counterpart and those where the electromagnetic counterpart has been identified at another frequency).
+Similarly, targeting a subset of the tens of neutrino triggers per year provides a second relatively well-constrained program.